Last Updated: October 2019

 First off, I Googled up and studied some other blog posts and resources that looked useful.
 There are plenty of them out there; some much more helpful than others.
 The more recent, the better.
 I found many tutorials on Google Analytics certification but focused on several from the 2015 timeframe, including:

-(Update: Look for 2018 updates of these and similar posts now.)
+(Update: Search for 2019 updates of these and similar posts now.)

 http://digitalmarketing.ctp.com/blog/gaiq-test-2015-sample-questions-and-tips (Andrea Rapanaro, April 2015)